angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 }, { allowSignalWrites: true })
 ```

-Previously, Angular’s documentation advised developers to avoid setting signals in `effect()`, as it could lead to issues like `ExpressionChangedAfterItHasBeenChecked` errors, circular updates, or unnecessary change detection cycles.
+Previously, Angular's documentation advised developers to avoid setting signals in `effect()`, as it could lead to issues like `ExpressionChangedAfterItHasBeenChecked` errors, circular updates, or unnecessary change detection cycles.
 Developers were encouraged to keep `effect()` usage limited to specific side effects, such as:

 - Logging changes for analytics or debugging purposes,